ymerejsasnak/ymerejsasnak.github.io/index.md

 <img src="https://ymerejsasnak.github.io/rsamp.png" height="200">

 This was my first published module.
-If you're interested in what it does, feel free to follow the link below.
-I'd
+Basically, it allows the user to load up to 8 audio samples and trigger them randomly - but there's also a lot of settings for randomly varying the sound as well.

 debugging too